 There was a saying in old England that said ‘if a village has an Elder tree nearby, nobody needs to get sick’.
 That’s a fairly big ask for a tree, but when you look at the range of ailments Elder can help resolve, it’s quite believable.

 Elder trees have a long history in folklore, being symbols of regeneration because of the ease of striking cuttings and their tolerance of a wide range of conditions.
 These associations go back to Greek, Roman, Britons and Celts and most European countries have some story about them.
 It is even said that if you sleep under an Elder tree, you can see that fairy realm (maybe that’s why our rabbits are so happy).

-Elder trees grow easily from cuttings.
-Ours came from a friend, it was just a branch.
-We simply stuck it in the ground over winter and was rewarded with new leaves in Spring.
-Our tree is nearly three years old now and its beautiful and useful white flowers are a centerpiece as it shades the rabbit hutch.
+Elder trees grow easily from cuttings – when ours came from a friend, it was just a branch which we simply stuck it in the ground over Winter and were rewarded with new leaves in Spring.

 We chose to place our Elder right smack in the middle of our garden because of its legion of folkloric and healing properties and also because they have a reputation of being a ‘nursery tree’ that means that anything grown near them will grow better.
 Our Sicilian Nectarine seems to think this is true!

 A cup of hot Elder flower tea will make you sweat and help to rid you of a sore throat or cold if you take it when you first see the signs that one is plaguing you.
 In this sense, its like Yarrow, a ‘diaphoretic’.
 It will force a sweat and help break the cycle of the cold.